hzoo/hopeinsource.com/season-2/metaphor.md

 [14:24] **Maggie**: And so even though the internet is a terribly embodied, there are certain ways we talk about it in space.

 [14:28] **Maggie**: So, you know, the cloud, we know is above us, right?
 That's unquestionable.
 And we know we are below it and we download things.
 Right?
 So that's very clear.
-We're below, the future links we're going to go to are to the right and links we've been to are to the left in the past.
+We're below.
+The future links we're going to go to are to the right and links we've been to are to the left in the past.
 That's, uh,

 [14:43] **Henry**: history.